Six steps to getting an all star LinkedIn profile

 So we asked Will for his top tips on how graduates and students could create a memorable (for the right reasons) and appealing profile – and how else they could use LinkedIn to further their job hunt.

-1. Start by knowing who you want to be found by
+1. Start by knowing what you want to do and who you are targeting

 Knowing which industry, role or types of employer you are aiming for will help you develop your profile appropriately, highlighting the skills, knowledge and experiences important for that sector.
 Will, for example, will often do a keyword search to find graduates who are interested in the types of roles he recruits for, so including the right keywords will benefit you.
 Having a role-centric approach gives you a much better chance of connecting with the people who matter.